 - In hybrid, your physical event is smaller and therefore costs you less.
 It also allows you to keep all the content of the event, and thus be able to capture leads by creating a landing page allowing you to download your replays!

 - You comply with health regulations while continuing to communicate with your customers through your events.

-- This brings you into the era of freedom of work format (telecommuting or face-to-face in the office); and brings you ever more flexibility.
+- This brings you into the era of freedom of work format (telecommuting or face-to-face in the office) and brings you even more flexibility.

 In order to keep this ability to react, opt for virtual or hybrid event solutions with Digitevent; to bring you better agility in a constantly evolving context.